-As presently drafted, the provisions of the proposed ordinance are unclear and overly broad, and fail to provide clear direction with respect to the activity sought to be prohibited and the manner in which such activity would be prohibited as is required for any lawful moratorium.
+Despite the specification of the geographic area to which this revised version of the moratorium is intended to apply, the provisions of the proposed ordinance remain unclear and overly broad, and fail to provide clear direction with respect to the activity sought to be prohibited and the manner in which such activity would be prohibited as is required for any lawful moratorium.

 The subject moratorium is being proposed to be included into the MCC as a newly added Chapter (20.40) under Title 20.
-The new Chapter 20.40 appears to be scantily drafted, containing deficient language which provide minimal, if any, direction (especially in support of moratoria), thus easily lending itself to confusion and misinterpretation.
+The new Chapter 20.40 is still sparsely drafted, containing language which provides minimal direction (contra to what is required to support moratoria), and potentially conflicts with existing ordinance provisions in other titles and chapters of the MCC, thereby easily lending itself to confusion and misinterpretation.

-&lt;sup>5 See, e.g., Agins v.
+&lt;sup>6 See, e.g., Agins v.
 Tiburon, 24 Cal.3d 266 (Sup.
 Ct. of Calif., 1979), aff'd on oth. grds., 447 U.S. 255 (1980).

-&lt;sup>6 At issue specifically, is the constitutionally protected private property rights of landowners as well as the vested rights of property owners and permittees who have heretofore lawfully complied with necessary statutory and regulatory requirements relating to resource extraction.
+&lt;sup>7 At issue specifically, is the constitutionally protected private property rights of landowners as well as the vested rights of property owners and permittees who have heretofore lawfully complied with necessary statutory and regulatory requirements relating to resource extraction.

-The moratorium could, for example, be reasonably interpreted to preclude any form of movement of inland sand, including innocuous activity such as gardening by residents in their private yards.
-Without any attending provisions, there is an absolute void of detail and direction in Chapter 20.40 required to support this type of unreasonable regulation which may yet have the potential of violating landowners' constitutional and vested rights and confiscating their property.
+The moratorium still could, for example, be reasonably interpreted to preclude movement of inland sand, including innocuous activity such as planting and gardening within private property.
+Without any attending provisions, there is a void of detail and direction in Chapter 20.40 required to support this type of unreasonable regulation which may yet have the potential of violating landowners' constitutional and vested rights and confiscating their property.